busingebrian/testSonarAndJacoco/README.md

   task names are correct and consistent.

 ## How to run
+Run the following commands in order and for the proj key and proj name, replace them with your project key and name
 - ``./gradlew testDebugUnitTest``
 - ``./gradlew testDebugUnitTestCoverage``
 - ``./gradlew sonar -Dsonar.projectKey=PROJECT_KEY